mabel-dev/opteryx.dev/docs/get-started/guides/bigquery-and-opteryx.md

 # Connecting to BigQuery using Opteryx

-This short guide will demonstrate how to connect to [BigQuery](https://cloud.google.com/bigquery) using Opteryx using [SQLAlchemy](https://www.sqlalchemy.org/).
+This short guide demonstrates how to connect to [BigQuery](https://cloud.google.com/bigquery) using Opteryx using [SQLAlchemy](https://www.sqlalchemy.org/).

 ## Installation